skorch-dev/skorch/docs/user/callbacks.rst

   provided by the parent class (see below).
 * As argument, the methods first get the :class:`.NeuralNet` instance, and, where appropriate, the local data (e.g. the data from the current batch).
-The method should also have :code:`**kwargs` in the signature for potentially unused arguments.
+The method should also have :code:`*args, **kwargs` in the signature for potentially unused arguments.

 Callback methods to override
 ----------------------------